 The capital of Cambodia is Phnom Penh.
 There are approximately 16,000,000 people living here.
 The official language of Cambodia is Khmer.
 The majority of the population practices Theravada Buddhism.
-The time zone is 11 hours ahead of EST.

 Major exports of the country include clothing, timber, rubber, rice, fish, tobacco, and footwear.